maysasu/Born2bRoot/README.md

 AppArmor is often used in combination with other security modules such as SELinux to provide additional layers of protection.
 Together, these modules can help to ensure the security and integrity of a Linux system.

+-

+To run AppArmor on Debian startup, you can use the apparmor.service systemd unit file that comes with the AppArmor package.
+Here are the steps to enable AppArmor at startup:

+Install the AppArmor package if it is not already installed: sql
+Copy code
+sudo apt-get update
+sudo apt-get install apparmor
+Enable the apparmor.service systemd unit: bash
+Copy code
+sudo systemctl enable apparmor.service
+Reboot the system to start AppArmor at startup:
+Copy code
+sudo reboot
+After rebooting, AppArmor will be running and enforcing security policies on the system.

+Note: In some cases, you may need to manually configure AppArmor profiles for applications that are not covered by the default profiles.
+You can create custom profiles for these applications by creating a new profile file in the /etc/apparmor.d/ directory and then reloading the AppArmor service with the apparmor_parser command.

 --

 Preventing root user from connecting via SSH can be done by modifying the SSH configuration file on the server.
 Here are the steps: